Do people behave differently when they are in groups? Insights into group dynamics for facilitators

 “When environments and structures are hospitable to innovation, people’s natural inventiveness and power skills can make almost anything happen.”

-Structure your workshop agenda and activities to support collaborative innovation
+Structure your workshop agenda and activities to support group dynamics and innovation

-Using the targeted, collaborative activities in my free download – Your DIY Awayday Toolkit – and the extensive library of resources in my Idea Time membership for facilitators – will ensure that the structure and content of your events are well-designed to influence and shape a positive innovation culture.
+Using the targeted, collaborative activities in my free download – Your DIY Awayday Toolkit – and the extensive library of resources in my free Content Studio – will help you ensure that the structure and content of your events are well-designed to influence and shape a positive innovation culture.
 In addition, you can support it by what you encourage your delegates to do and how you suggest they work.
+I’d also love you to come and join me and other like-minded, supportive facilitators in my free private Facebook Group, Idea Time for Workshop Facilitators.

 Encourage delegates to have lots of ideas, and to separate the processes of idea generation and idea evaluation.
 Judging ideas too early doesn’t give them room to breathe and evolve, and cuts off the ‘stepping stone’ process of one idea leading to another, and another, and so on.